capactio/website/docs/dashboard-ui/overview.md

 Dashboard is a convenient, web-based UI for managing Capact resources.
 It comes as a built-in Capact component, enabled by default.

-> **NOTE:** Capact Dashboard is still at an early stage of development and have a basic set of features.
-Over time it will become more powerful, and our documentation will be updated to describe how it can be used as a replacement for CLI.
+> **NOTE:** Capact Dashboard is still at an early stage of development and has a basic set of features.
+Over time it will become more powerful, and our documentation will be updated to describe how it can be used as an alternative for CLI.

 ## Prerequisites